 Qtah is a set of Qt bindings for Haskell, providing a traditional imperative interface to a mature GUI toolkit.
 Qtah uses Hoppy to bind to C++ code, and is free software under the Lesser General Public License v3.

-As of version 0.5.0, Qtah includes 149 of the main classes from QtCore, QtGui, and QtWidgets.
+As of version 0.8.0, Qtah includes 230 classes from QtCore, QtGui, and QtWidgets.
 Patches for any area are welcome, so if you'd like to contribute or give feedback, send me an email or head on over to GitLab (link below).
 Adding a new function or method is usually just a few lines of code.

 Thanks to the Qt documentation mentioning when items are added to the API, Qtah can generate bindings for arbitrary versions of Qt.
-Currently 4.8 (the last 4.x release) and all 5.x versions are supported, though I am only testing against stable Qt versions on Gentoo.
+Currently all 5.x versions are supported, though I am only testing against stable Qt versions on Gentoo and NixOS.

 I have Goatee partly ported to Qtah: screenshot.

 Qtah configured for Qt 5 is available on Hackage as qtah-qt5.
-I would be happy to upload a Qt 4 package as well if anyone wants one.
 During installation, Qtah will automatically configure itself for the specific Qt version you have installed.
 There are examples available in qtah-examples, and also some supporting packages qtah-cpp-qt5 and qtah-generator that are used in the build process.